cloudfoundry/gorouter/README.md

 requestor's IP address.

-If your TLS-terminating component supports the PROXY protocol, enable the PROXY protocol on Gorouter using the following cf-release manifest
+If your TLS-terminating component supports the PROXY protocol, enable the PROXY protocol on Gorouter using the following cf-deployment manifest
 property:

 ```